mrkkrp/markkarpov.com/resume/resume.md

 ## Professional experience

 * January 14, 2019–present.
-Senior software engineer at
+Senior software engineer (level assigned:
-  [Tweag](https://tweag.io), Paris, France.
+  principal consultant) at [Tweag](https://tweag.io), Paris, France.
 Tweag is a software consultancy built around a number of things: Haskell and FP in general, [Nix](https://nixos.org/), Scalable Build systems (think [Bazel](https://bazel.build/)), and data science to name a few.
-I have spent almost 6 years at Tweag and worked with a wide range of clients, consistently getting positive feedback, exploring the industry through working on diverse client projects, and continuously learning.
-Other than doing many FP and Bazel/Nix-related projects, I have had the experience of shaping the company in various ways (e.g. introducing knowledge sharing sessions, book budget, and other initiatives), interviewing a lot of candidates, leading teams both at Tweag internally and in the context of client projects, being a hive supporter, and being a blog editor.
+I have spent 6 years at Tweag and worked with a wide range of clients, consistently getting positive feedback, exploring the industry through working on diverse client projects, and continuously learning.
+Other than doing many FP and Bazel/Nix-related projects, I have had the experience of shaping the company in various ways (e.g. introducing knowledge sharing sessions, book budget, and other initiatives), interviewing many candidates for engineering positions, leading teams both at Tweag internally and in the context of client projects, being a hive supporter, delivery manager, and a blog editor.
 * January 25, 2018–January 11, 2019.
 Software engineer at Tweag (remote).
 * May 4, 2016–May 20, 2017.
 Tier 2 Haskell developer at [Stack
   Builders](https://www.stackbuilders.com/) (remote).